DalbergDataInsights/spph-email-report/README.md

 30 17 27 1-12 * /Library/Frameworks/Python.framework/Versions/3.9/bin/python3/ /Users/Valeriya/Desktop/Dalberg/spph-email-report/app.py
 ```

 Additionally, to see the progress (or errors) of the crontab, let's make a text file that reflects the work done.
-So, let's add a path and file name (e.g. `cron.txt`), separated by a space.
-In this way, the cron job will take the form of:
+So, let's add a path and file name (e.g. `cron.txt`), separated by a space:

 ```
 >> /Users/Valeriya/Desktop/Dalberg/spph-email-report/cron.txt 2>&1